esper-io/dev-docs/docs/home/eql/README.md

 2. Operators: These are EQL supported operators like comparison operators, logical operators, lookup operators, etc

-3. Queries): These are the types of EQL queries.
+3. Queries: These are the types of EQL queries.